IBM/ibm-block-csi-driver/README.md

 ## Installing the driver
 This section describe how to install the CSI driver.

-**Note:** Soon the driver installation method will be via a new CSI operator (work in progress at github.com/ibm/ibm-block-csi-driver-operator).
-Currently the installation method is via a basic yaml file (`ibm-block-csi-driver.yaml`) with all the driver resources.

 ```sh
 ###### Download the driver yml file from github: